 In 1969 the world was a very different place.

 The Vietnam war was in full swing and its bloody images were televised into peoples living rooms each night on the nightly news.
 Over 45,000 american soldiers were dead.
-The counterculture of hippies, yippies, and anti-war protestors mostly young people flocked to major cities like San Francisco and New York City.
+The counterculture of hippies, yippies, and anti-war protestors mostly young people flocked to major cities like San Francisco and New York City to escape the draft, their parents, and moral contructs.

 New York City itself was a melting pot of millions of different kinds of people.
 But none were looked down upon as much and had to hide than gay men, lesbians, and other so-called “sexual deviants” of that era.

-Greenwich Village was a haven for outcasts in 1969.
-At that time it was a home to artists, actors, bohemians, beatniks, runaways, and mostly blue collar workers.
+Greenwich Village at that time was a haven for outcasts in 1969 and was home to thousands of artists, actors, bohemians, beatniks, runaways, and mostly blue collar workers.

-The original Stonewall Inn was located at 51 and 53 Christopher Street, and what many people do not know is that it was owned by the infamous Genovese mafia crime family.
+The original Stonewall Inn was located at 51 and 53 Christopher Street.
+(Only 53 Christopher Street is used today and the other side of the original bar sits vacant.)
+And what many people do not know is that it was owned by the infamous Genovese mafia crime family.

 In 1966, three members of the Genovese family invested $3,500 to turn the Stonewall Inn into a gay bar after it had been a restaurant and a nightclub for heterosexuals.
 Once a week a NYPD police officer from the 6th Precincts would collect envelopes of cash as a payoff for “protection” to keep the The Stonewall open.
 The bar had no liquor license and no running water behind the bar—used glasses were run through tubs of water and immediately reused.
 There were no fire exits, and the bathrooms were filthy and toilets overran consistently.
 It was the only bar for gay men and lesbians in New York City where dancing was allowed and that was its main draw since at that time same-sex dancing was illegal and those who were caught doing it were subject to arrest.